Planning the Home Education Year: Part 2 – Finding Your Child’s Preferred “Intelligence” and Learning Style

 What about learning style?

 My son prefers to explore his world through touch and deep-body experiences.
-Based on his preferred “intelligences,” you would think that he’s more of an auditory learner.
+Based on his preferred “intelligences” or talents, you would think that he’s more of an auditory learner.
 However, because he tends to use his body to learn about new things in his environment, I could say that he’s a tactile-kinesthetic learner, hands down (pun intended!).

 Questions to ask yourself

-To find your child’s preferred “intelligences” (aim for two to get started), ask yourself:
+To find your child’s preferred “intelligences” or talents (aim for two to get started), ask yourself:

 • Which of the first six “intelligences” could I easily eliminate?